RED-RED-RED/project-aegis-shield/README.md

 X-Api-Key: your-secret-key-here
 ```

 The `/health` endpoint is always unauthenticated.
+It returns server CPU/memory/disk usage, database connectivity status, MQTT reachability (based on last node heartbeat), and online/total node counts — used by the AEGIS Shield Server Health panel.

 If you are running AEGIS Shield from the same origin (via Nginx reverse proxy), add the key to the Shield's build environment so it is included in API calls: